Marcel Hastir: The Marcel Hastir Workshop

 With this backing, the City of Brussels was able to purchase it in February 2010.
 Fondation Atelier Marcel Hastir was granted a 99 year long-lease over the whole building as of 1 October 2010.
 All the works of Marcel Hastir, in all their manifestations, have thus been saved and are in the care of the volunteers who support the Foundation.

 Atelier Marcel Hastir remains a very active place; it hosts concerts of classical and world music, theatrical events, film shows, lectures as well as classes in music, art, writing, languages and dance.

 Marcel Hastir died on 2 July 2011, at the age of 105.
-He was buried in Carl Sternheims grave, who was a friend of his.
+He was buried at Ixelles Cemetery in the grave of Carl Sternheim, who was a friend of his.